Vauxoo/addons-vauxoo/CONTRIBUTING.md

 Hacking this set of modules.
 ---

-The main idea is create a little how-to commit by commit to know how to improve this modules in a clean way and help us to help you, then if you are including your new concepts try to be explicit and helpful in your commit messages.
+The main idea is to create a little how-to commit by commit to know how to improve this modules in a clean way and help us to help you, then if you are including your new concepts try to be explicit and helpful in your commit messages.